The Kalam Cosmological Argument

 Actual versus Potential Infinite

-To fully appreciate the kalam argument’s second premise, one must first understand the concepts of potential and actual infinity.
+To fully appreciate the kalam argument’s second premise, one must understand the concepts of potential and actual infinity.
 Identifying and describing these two concepts will help us understand whether an infinite or eternal universe is possible.

 The First Supporting Argument

 Let us now suppose that each book in the library has infinite pages.
 In an actually infinite library, there would be just as many pages in the first book as in the entire collection.
 But how can that be?
 One can readily see that if there are the same number of pages in one book as in all the others combined, this would lead to a nonsensical situation in the real world.
-And yet, such an outcome would be guaranteed in an actually infinite set.
+And yet, such an outcome is guaranteed by an actually infinite set.

 The Second Supporting Argument

 The second supporting argument is this: Forming an actual infinite by successive addition is impossible.
 If one starts by adding one number at a time or working backward one day, month, or year at a time, one could never reach an actual infinite through successive addition because one could always add or subtract another number (i.e., day, month, year).
-As mentioned above, this would lead to an infinite regress or a never-ending series of causes (i.e., a potential infinite).
+As stated above, this would lead to an infinite regress or a never-ending series of causes (i.e., a potential infinite).

 Based on the two philosophical arguments above, the universe could not be actually infinite in the past (or future, for that matter); it must have had a beginning.
 But the KCA does not end there.
 Two scientific confirmations add explanatory scope and power to the two philosophical arguments.